Humbly Homemade

 Notes

-• Cherries on Top: Save about a dozen cherries and place them on top of the cake batter in the pan.
-This will ensure you have beautiful red pops of color on the top of your cake after it bakes.
+• Cherries on Top: Save about a dozen cherries and place them on top of the cake batter in the pan, to have beautiful red pops of color on the top of your cake after it bakes.

 • Storing: Store at room temperature wrapped in plastic wrap or under a cake dome for 1 to 2 days, or in the fridge for up to 4 days.